 Attention Deficit Disorder Association

 Learning Development Services

-Girls to Women/Young Men's Health and Wellness Fort Worth
+Girls to Women/Young Men’s Health And Wellness

 Writer, Conversation Starter

 Conference - Co-Chair

 Dr. Sharon Saline